Hyrox: Pro/Elite doubles (men's, women's and mixed)

-The European Championships in 2025 was an Open division race and not Pro/Elite division like previous years.
+The European Championships in 2025 was an Open division race and not Pro/Elite division like other years.

 The European Championships did not officially start until season 3.

 World records

 Prior to the start of the 2022–2023 season, the sled weights were adjusted to include the weight of the sled in an attempt to more readily standardize the courses throughout the world.
-This change effectively reduced the men's and women's push and pull sleds by about 10kg each, which is reflected in the slew of record breaking times during that season.
+This change effectively reduced the men's and women's push and pull sleds by about 10 kg each, which is reflected in the slew of record breaking times during that season.